headwinds/cross-country/README.md

 ## Publish to NPM

-Make sure you have updated the version number before publishing usually `npm version patch`
+After you commit, make sure you have updated the version number before publishing usually `npm version patch`

 ```
 npm login